tim-timpani/k8s-user/README.md

 ###The Solution
 Automate the process of creating users with limited access.

+###Requirements
+Besides the packages in the requirements/setup.py, kubectl and openssl command line tools are required and must be in the PATH variable.

 ###k8s_user.py
 Does the tedious aforementioned work of creating kubeconfig files with limited access to the cluster.

-If --role is not provided, it will create a unique role for the new user that only has _list, get, watch_ access to all resources.
-Optionally, an existing role name can be passed in as an agrument.
+Uses an existing kubeconfig to perform the following:
+* Create a cluster role that has list/get/watch privileges on all resources and api groups. (optionally uses a pre-existing role)
+* Create a cluster user and role binding
+* Create and approve a certificate for the user
+* Create a new kubeconfig for the new user

 If a --user is provided, that user will be created otherwise, the script will create one using the default value.

-The k8s_user script requires an existing kubeconfig file with sufficeint rights to create the role/rolebionding and to request/authorize a cert request.

-A new kubeconfig will be generated using the created user/role and authenticating using the new cert.
+If an existing role or rolebinding by the same name already exists, the user will be prompted to replace it or quit.
+Any existing certificates by the same name will be replaced and any kubeconfigs previously generated with the old certificate will no longer be valid.